viaielja/viaielja-wasmiot/README.md

 workaround could be to first __locally__ run `docker compose -f .\docker-compose.devcontainer.yml up` and after this the devcontainer should start opening fine.

+### Running the orchestrator in a separate environment than the supervisor

+This assumes that both the orchestrator and the supervisor are in the same local network and thus can send HTTP requests to each other.

+- Create and configure environmental variable file:

+    ```bash
+    cp .env.example .env
+    # edit appropriate values to .env
+    ```

+- Start the orchestrator:

+    ```bash
+    docker compose -f docker-compose.vm.yml up --build
+    ```

+- The discovery and deployment with a supervisor instance running in a separate device has only been tested when the supervisor has been started locally as a Python application.
+See the [Supervisor repository](https://github.com/LiquidAI-project/wasmiot-supervisor) for installation instructions.

 ***

 # Editing this README